List of Warner Bros. cartoons with Blue Ribbon reissues

-This is a comprehensive list of Looney Tunes and Merrie Melodies shorts that were given Blue Ribbon reissues by Warner Bros. between 1943 and 1969.
+This is a comprehensive list of Looney Tunes and Merrie Melodies shorts that were given Blue Ribbon reissues by Warner Bros.
+Cartoons between 1943 and 1969.

 Background

 The Blue Ribbon program was initiated in late 1943 as a way to cut costs for producing cartoons during World War II, and later as a way to compete against the growing popularity of television.
 Through the reissue seasons, the reissues had a given season's opening rings and the "Merrily We Roll Along" theme (1941–45 rendition or 1945–55 rendition; this depends on the original audio and when it is played) followed by a title card which showed a blue ribbon (hence the program's title) and a Grand Shorts Award trophy.
 The closing title cards, for the most part, were replaced too, with some exceptions.

 The Blue Ribbon titles were edited into the cartoon's original negative.
 For the first 13 years of the program (1943–1956 re-releases), the credits were also scrapped.
 However, later re-releases (from 1956 to 1964) kept them.
-The gap between the keeping and splitting of the credits would determine which cartoons whose copyrights were sold to Associated Artists Productions in 1956, with some exceptions (see below).
+The gap between the keeping and splitting of the credits would determine which cartoons were sold to Associated Artists Productions in 1956, with some exceptions (see below).
 Only Merrie Melodies and Looney Tunes cartoons made in color were eligible for this program.

 A Feud There Was was the first cartoon to be re-released with Blue Ribbon titles on September 11, 1943, scrapping the original titles.
 It was later re-released again on September 13, 1952, scrapping the first re-release's Blue Ribbon titles.